Great European Journey

 - Haydn Seek

-Depart the U.S. for Amsterdam.
-Following your morning arrival, enjoy a private cruise along Amsterdam’s delightful canals lined with 16th- and 17th-century gabled row houses, which have been designated a UNESCO World Heritage site.
-Embark the ship and join fellow participants this evening for the Captain’s Welcome Reception and Dinner.
-(L,R,D)
+Depart the U.S. Upon arrival in Amsterdam, enjoy a private cruise along Amsterdam’s UNESCO World Heritage site canals, lined with 16th- and 17th-century gabled row houses.
+Then, embark the Amadeus Silver III.
+Join fellow participants this evening for the Captain’s Welcome Reception and dinner.
+(R,D)

 Day 3 — Cologne, Germany

-Go ashore this morning in Koblenz, where Germany’s Roman past dates to 9 B.C., during the reign of Augustus Caesar, when it was strategically established at the confluence of the Rhine and Moselle Rivers.
-From the famous Deutsches Eck (German Corner), enjoy a view of the impressive 19th-century fortress of Ehrenbreitstein, once the residence of the powerful Archbishop-Electors of Trier.
+Go ashore this morning in Koblenz, strategically positioned at the confluence of the Rhine and Moselle Rivers and where Germany’s Roman past dates to 9 B.C., during the reign of Augustus Caesar.
+From the famous Deutsches Eck (German Corner), view the impressive 19th‑century fortress of Ehrenbreitstein—once the residence of the powerful Archbishop-Electors of Trier—across the Rhine River, and enjoy a walking tour of this historic city.
 The twin-towered Basilica of St. Castor, built between the 9th and 13th centuries, features the Rhineland’s distinctive Romanesque architecture.

 Cruise through the spectacular Rhine River Valley, a UNESCO World Heritage site, legendary for its scenery and riverside architectural treasures.
 Be on deck for a front row view of the steep terraced vineyards rising on the slopes of the riverbanks.
 With each bend in the river, a medieval castle crowns the crags and a tranquil village nestles along its banks.
 See the famous Lorelei Rock—legend holds that a beautiful siren lured sailors here with her enchanting song.

 Dock in the medieval town of Rüdesheim, the heart of Germany’s wine country.
-Enjoy a tour aboard the unique Winzerexpress mini-train, traveling through bucolic countryside vineyards and passing historic castles, followed by a private tasting of German wines.
+Enjoy a tour aboard the unique Winzerexpress mini-train, traveling through bucolic countryside vineyards en route to a private tasting of German wines.

 Reboard the ship and cruise through the Rheingau, Germany’s most famous wine-growing region, known particularly for its Riesling.
 (B,L,D)